Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning

 \subsection{Results}

 First, to confirm the learning tendency, the test results with the respective scores (i.e., the sum of rewards at each episode) are summarized in Fig.~\ref{fig:sim_summary}.
-Overall, the DRL without the eligibility traces failed to learn all the tasks.
-In contrast, the eligibility traces accelerated learning and enabled the agent to acquire the given tasks.
+Overall, the DRL failed to learn all of the tasks without the eligibility traces.
+In contrast, the eligibility traces allowed the agent to obtain the assigned tasks.
 The proposed decaying technique in eqs.~\eqref{eq:div_policy}--\eqref{eq:adaptive_decay} did not improve the performance of the tasks significantly, although the medians indicated as the lines in the boxes were likely to be increased by the adaptive decaying with $\kappa = 1$.
 The reason why the standard eligibility traces without the adaptive decaying succeeded in learning more than expected would be that the latest regularization techniques~\cite{schulman2017proximal,haarnoja2018soft,parisi2019td} suppress the amount of parameter update, and secondarily reduce the gradient divergence, which is considered as the reason why the eligibility traces are unsuitable for DRL.

-Remarkably, the proposed integration technique in eqs.~\eqref{eq:generalized_trace} and~\eqref{eq:sgd2} outperformed the others in all the tasks.
-Whereas the standard/replacing eligibility traces have the task-specific performances especially in the locomotion tasks (HalfCheetah and Ant tasks), mostly because of the integrated characteristics, the proposed eligibility traces exhibited the high performance in both tasks.
-Hence, we can agree that the both proposed techniques for the eligibility traces (in particular, the generalized version with multiple time-scale traces) improved the learning performance efficiently.
+Remarkably, the proposed method with eqs.~\eqref{eq:generalized_trace} and~\eqref{eq:sgd2} outperformed the others in all the tasks, as can be seen in the yellow boxes in Fig.~\ref{fig:sim_summary}.
+Whereas the standard/replacing eligibility traces have task-specific performances, particularly in locomotion tasks (HalfCheetah and Ant tasks), the proposed eligibility traces performed well in both tasks, owing to the integrated characteristics.
+As a result, we can agree that both proposed techniques for eligibility traces (particularly the generalized version with multiple time-scale traces) significantly improved learning performance.